dbieber/davidbieber.com/hugo/content/post/2022-01-08-new-messager-setup/index.md

 date = 2022-01-08T00:00:00
-tags = ["go-note-go", "roam-research", "note-taking", "messager", "browserflow", "automation"] keywords = ["communication"] summary = "My new Messager setup, allows me to send messages directly from Roam Research _or_ from a standalone keyboard (with no monitor) that I keep at my bedside as I drift off to sleep."
+tags = ["go-note-go", "roam-research", "note-taking", "messager", "browserflow", "automation"] keywords = ["communication"] summary = "My new Messager setup allows me to send messages directly from Roam Research _or_ from a standalone keyboard (with no monitor) that I keep at my bedside as I drift off to sleep."
 +++

 In this post I describe my new Messager setup,